 sdb sdb1 sdb2

 sdb2 being the ext4 filesystem (root) partition.

 If it's a NOOBS card, you should see something like this:

 sdb6 being the FAT (boot) partition, and

 sdb7 being the ext4 filesystem (root) partition.

-Mount these first: (adjust the partition numbers for NOOBS cards)
+Mount these first, adjusting the partition numbers for NOOBS cards:

 mkdir mnt/fat32 mkdir mnt/ext4 sudo mount /dev/sdb1 mnt/fat32 sudo mount /dev/sdb2 mnt/ext4